dryabokon/Assistant_IT/README.md

 # About
-This repo is an example of usage of MS Azure Cognitive Search and Langchain to build AI-agent for assisting in SW engineering.
+This repo is an example of usage of Vector Search and Langchain to build AI-agent for GCP chat
-The KB is constructed from Stackoverflow data.

 ![alt text](/data/Image1.jpg)